PersonalDataPipeline/pdpl-cli/docs/decisions/005-handling-pagination.md

 	// Start next run AT oldest date
 ```

----

 **Option 2:** Write our own pagination based on date.

 - ✅ **Pro:** Potentially reusable, allowing us to manage pagination on our own instead of always learning a new system
 - ❌ **Con:** No guarantee that we can get a full day in a single API call

----
 ## Consequences

-- Pagination has a potentially huge impact on data completeness
+- Pagination has a huge impact on data completeness
 - Pagination settings for API endpoints could change in the future
-- Lots of work to implement and lots of work to re-do it another way
+- Lots of work to implement and lots of work to re-do it another way if a clever system needs to be re-written after there are many APIs in place.
-	- Could just have many different strategies around, though ...

 ## Decision

 I'm going to write my own pagination based on date.
 I think trying to make a system based around every API's pagination system is going to be more work than always thinking about dates.

+## Follow-up

+One of my assumptions for option 2 (can't get a full day's worth of data in a single call) came true pretty quickly so we're going to need to support next tokens as well.
+This support means that we'll need to have logic that allows for N number of HTTP calls based on decisions made by the endpoint handler.
+Notes on this:

+- This data all needs to be merged together before the day processing and secondary endpoints are called.
+- This should not have any effect on the next historic params, as far as I can tell initially.
+- We also need to determine how to handle any errors we encounter by way of the next historic run's parameters.
+- The final data parsing should not change at all, just getting and merging data using next tokens.